adzerk-oss/S3DatadogLambda/README.md

 Create an instance of the function:

-    boot build -k DATADOG_API_KEY -a DATADOG_APP_KEY -n somelog
+    boot build -k DATADOG_API_KEY -a DATADOG_APP_KEY -n somename

 * **DATADOG_API_KEY** is the Datadog API key for the account.
 * **DATADOG_APP_KEY** is a key identifying this particular application.
-* **somelog** is the name of the metric to report.
-Two metrics are reported for every S3 put event, put and bytes.
+* **somename** is the name of the metric to report.  created and removed metrics are reported for every S3 event.
 The metrics for this application instance will be:
-  1. `s3lambda.somelog.put` - sent once per S3 event
-  2. `s3lambda.somelog.bytes` - sent with the number of bytes in the object that was put
+  1. `s3lambda.somename.created.put`
+  1. `s3lambda.somename.created.bytes`
+  1. `s3lambda.somename.removed.put`
+  1. `s3lambda.somename.removed.bytes`

 Then, deploy the zip file in `target/` to Amazon.